swisstopo/topo-satromo/README.md

 4. You are now ready to use the project!

 For the use on your local machine / DEV
-- PROCESSOR: You need to create a folder "secrets" containing the GEE json according to your [Google Service Account](https://developers.google.com/earth-engine/guides/service_account) and a private key for the [service account](https://developers.google.com/earth-engine/guides/service_account#create-a-private-key-for-the-service-account).
+- PROCESSOR: You need to create a folder "secrets" containing
+    - GoogleEarthEngine credentials: the GEE json `keyfile.json` according to your [Google Service Account](https://developers.google.com/earth-engine/guides/service_account) and a private key for the [service account](https://developers.google.com/earth-engine/guides/service_account#create-a-private-key-for-the-service-account).
 Ensure that service  account has the [Earth Engine API enabled](https://developers.google.com/earth-engine/cloud/earthengine_cloud_project_setup) and has been has been [registered](https://code.earthengine.google.com/register) for use with Earth Engine.
 Then you also need to activate your  GoogleDrive / Google developers console API activation for your ServiceAccount Project https://console.developers.google.com/apis/api/drive.googleapis.com/overview?project=<YourprojectID> to access GDRIVE via API
+    - rclone set up: To move files from GoogleDrive to your TargetDestination we use [rclone](https://rclone.org/).
+Make sure that either rclone is installed,  and path to it is set .set up `rclone.conf` :
+        ```
+        [<GEEDRIVE_DEV as definend in configuration.py>]
+        type = drive
+        scope = drive
+        service_account_file = keyfile.json
+        team_drive =

+        [<S3_DEV as definend in configuration.py>]
+        type = s3
+        provider = AWS
+        access_key_id = <your key>
+        secret_access_key = <your access key>
+        region = <your region>
+        location_constraint = <your region>
+        ```

-For the use with GithubAction / PROD
+For the use with GithubAction / INT
-In addition, you need to run the processor as well:
-- PUBLISHER: a rclone set up which transfers your data out of GDRIVE to you prefered location
+Adapt your GoogleEarthEngine and rclone credentials
+- GoogleEarthEngine credentials: create a secret for github action called "GOOGLE_CLIENT_SECRET" copy paste `keyfile.json` into it
+- rclone credentials: create a secret for github action called "RCONF_SECRET" copy paste`rclone.conf` into it

 ## Solution architecture
 ### Program flows  (`satromo_processor.py` and `satromo_publisher.py`)